lukkeutgens/Homelab/proxmox/installation.md

 - Disable: `https://enterprise.proxmox.com/deboan/pve`
 - Add the `No subscription` repository: `http://download.proxmox.com/debian/pve`

+Update the Proxmox server:
-Go back to Updates and then above you can click `refresh`.
+1. Go back to Updates and then above you can click `refresh`.
 Proxmox will then read the new repositories for updates.
-When done click `>...
+2. When done click `>...
 Upgrade` and a console will open to update the full Proxmox node.
 Sometimes you will need to reboot.
 Close the console and reboot from the Proxmox-UI.